Miri Airport: Hangars

+Immigration

 Sarawak maintains its own immigration autonomy.
 The exercised laws require all passengers travelling on any flights from outside Sarawak (including all flights from Peninsular Malaysia, the state of Sabah, Federal Territory of Labuan and other countries) to go through the immigration screening at the first entry of any Sarawakian airport.

 Hornbill Skyways has a regional office at Miri Airport.